Maximizing Rehabilitation; Minimizing Resident Disruption

 FOXWOOD MANOR / PENNSYLVANIA

-Of our 57 preserved affordable properties, these examples best illustrate our mastery of different development and complex rehab scenarios.
-Developer Experience Highlights
+Of our 57 preserved affordable properties, the following examples best illustrate our mastery of different development and complex rehab scenarios.

 16 • The NHP Foundation: Affordable Housing Blueprint